karbassi/mastery-curriculum/4_other_objects.md

 # Other objects

-We already know that when we start a Ruby program, some objects are made for us.
+We already know that when we start a Ruby program, some **objects** are made for us.

 <gif (from before) demonstarting program starting and some numbers coming into existence: zoom in on the numbers to show they exist>

 In [module 2](./2_variables_and_statements.md), we saw that numbers were ready and waiting for us whenever we set up the Ruby world.
-And, we assigned these pre-existent numbers to variables: in other words, we gave them programmer-friendly names.
+And, we **assigned** these pre-existent numbers to **variables**: in other words, we gave them programmer-friendly **names**.

+In [module 3](./3_messages_and_interfaces.md), we found out that we could instruct objects to do things using **messages**.
+We learned that the list of messages we can send to an object is called its **interface**.
+We saw that you could make a good guess at what an object was, based on the **methods** defined on its interface.

+So far, we've mostly been working with one type of object: numbers.
 Numbers are one thing, but what other objects pre-exist in this world?

-And how do they come into being?
+And how do objects come into being, anyway?

 ## `CONSTANTS` don't change

 Some objects never change.
 In Ruby, we call these objects **Constants**.
-Constants are like regular names, with one exception: once we've assigned them, we can't assign them again.
+There are special rules for assigning names to constants: once we've assigned them, we can't assign them again.

 When we start the program world, some constants come into existence automatically.
 One of these is `RUBY_VERSION`.